SparshRoy02/Python-Fundamentals/08_Lists/08_Lists.md

 ```

 ### List Comprehension
-List comprehensions are used to create new lists from existing iterables such as lists, tuples, dictionaries, sets, arrays, or even strings.
+List comprehensions are used to create **new lists from existing iterables** such as lists, tuples, dictionaries, sets, arrays, or even strings.

 #### Syntax:
 ```python
 example_list = [expression(item) for item in iterable if condition]
 ```

-- expression: the value to put into the new list.
+- expression : the value to put into the new list.
-- iterable: a sequence or collection you can loop over (lists, tuples, dictionaries, sets, strings, etc.)
+- iterable : a sequence or collection you can loop over (lists, tuples, dictionaries, sets, strings, etc.)
-- condition: condition checks if the item should be added to the new list or not.
+- condition : condition checks if the item should be added to the new list or not.

+#### Example 1 :
-#### Example 1: accepts items with the small letter “o” in the new list
+Accepts items with the small letter “o” in the new list
 ```python
 names = ["Milo", "Sarah", "Bruno", "Anastasia", "Rosa"] namesWith_O = [item for item in names if "o" in item]